Sixth-ever Packers stock sale to start Nov. 16, 300,000 shares to be offered

 - Shares can be purchased online

-- Only individiuals (including spouses as joint tenants) can purchase chares, and shares can be bought as gifts for other indiviudals
+- Only individiuals (including spouses as joint tenants) can purchase shares, and shares can be bought as gifts for other indiviudals

 - 300,000 shares will be offered